 If your baby or toddler is falling victim to sleep props, here are ideas to phase them out.
 This’ll only help you greatly in surviving the newborn phase and beyond.
-If you’re ready to think about sleep training, this’ll be good for you.
+If baby sleep has been on your mind and you’re ready to think about sleep training, this’ll be good for you.
 Post may contain affiliate links.

 First of all, let’s talk about the difference between a sleep association and a sleep prop.